-Rochester Construction Litigation & Arbitration Attorneys
+Rochester Construction Litigation Attorneys

-Protecting Your Business’s Interests in Construction-Related Disputes
+Protecting Your Business’s Interests in Construction Disputes

-Our Rochester construction litigation attorneys can help you pursue action against vendors who fail to live up to their agreements or defend your business from erroneous claims.
-We have a thorough understanding of how these types of contracts and cases are adjudicated and are prepared to do whatever it takes to protect your company.
+Our Rochester construction litigation attorneys can help you pursue action against vendors who fail to live up to their agreements.
+We can also work to defend your business from erroneous claims.
+We have a thorough understanding of how these types of contracts and cases are adjudicated.
+Our lawyers are prepared to do whatever it takes to protect your company.

-Subpar quality of construction often leads to litigation if disagreements erupt over the sufficiency of the used materials, building methods, and resulting product of the property.
+Subpar quality of construction often leads to litigation if disagreements erupt over the sufficiency of the materials, methods, and resulting product.
 Quality of building materials and the skilled assembly of those materials are paramount to the safety of any project.

 Construction Delays and Missed Deadlines

 Almost all construction projects will have a schedule and deadlines included in agreements made between property owners and construction companies.
 Late penalties will often be set for when a vendor needs additional days or weeks to complete the project.